Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Illustrative examples

 \section{Illustrative examples}

 This section gives the remaining examples of translating a CFE problem into an \textsf{MDP}.

 \textbf{Example 1:} Let us now consider the example where one of the two features is age (denoted by feature \var{a}).
 This adds a constraint because age cannot decrease.
-Therefore, any change which decreases age is not allowed.
 This is captured by the transition function.
-In~\Cref{fig:example2} we see that the edges which act on feature \var{a} have now become unidirectional implying that the value of feature \var{a} cannot decrease.
-Taking the action \var{a-1} at any state ends up being in the same state, albeit with a cost of 1.
+In~\Cref{fig:example2} we see that the edges which act on feature \var{a} have now become unidirectional implying that the value of feature \var{a} cannot decrease, action \var{a-1} is not allowed.